diyasoni1510/chaos/problems on live.md

 ## SOME OTHER PROBLEMS
 -------------------
-1. Post comment section  value is reflected on every comment when typing
+1. Post comment section  value is reflected on every comment when typing - postponed
 2. Follow btn on post is not working - done
 3. follow,unfollow,remove etc buttons on follow list page is not set perfectly
-4. edit profile page is not working correctly
+4. edit profile page is not working correctly - done
-5. user should also click on other user name and see his profile on messag page
+5. user should also click on other user name and see his profile on messag page - done

 --------------
 ## FUTURE GOALS